-The Cleft Lift Procedure – A Cure Through Better Engineering
+The Pilonidal RAF/Cleft Lift Procedure – A Cure Through Better Engineering.

 Utilizing the solid concepts of Dr. Karydakis’ work from the 1970s to treat Pilonidal Disease with surgery, Dr. John Bascom in Eugene, Oregon, developed a variation of the operation called the “Cleft Lift.”
-Since that time, the operation has evolved and improved to the procedure practiced by The Sternberg Clinic for Pilonidal Surgery in San Francisco.
+Since that time, the operation has evolved and improved, and is now the best pilonidal cyst surgical procedure practiced by Dr. Jeffrey Sternberg, founder of The Sternberg Clinic for Pilonidal Surgery in San Francisco.

 Patients with the following conditions are candidates for surgery:

-The Cleft Lift procedure is the proper procedure for all forms of pilonidal disease requiring surgery and has a very low complication rate when performed by a surgeon experienced in the technique.
-The Sternberg Clinic utilizes this technique as our primary operation for Pilonidal Disease.
+The Cleft Lift procedure is the best pilonidal cyst surgery procedure for all forms of pilonidal disease requiring surgery and has a very low recurrence rate when performed by a surgeon experienced in the technique.
+Dr. Sternberg utilizes this technique as our primary operation for Pilonidal Disease.
 It should not be reserved as a fallback operation for failed conventional operations, and the later procedures should not be performed in the first place.

 Watch the Video

-Patients who suffer from Pilonidal Disease often have a body shape that includes a deep cleft in the buttocks.
-Patients acquire the disease after incurring an injury near the tailbone, usually from repetitive sitting or a fall.
-Because this deep cleft area of the buttocks remains dark and moist, the injury is not able to heal.
-This is the perfect condition for the injury to become more infected, sending the patient down a path toward Pilonidal Disease.
+Patients who suffer from Pilonidal Disease typically have a deep buttock cleft.
+The deep natal cleft is the true cause of pilonidal disease.
+Patients acquire the disease after injury near the tailbone, usually from repetitive sitting or a fall (“Microtrauma Theory”).
+Because this deep cleft area of the buttocks remains deep, moist, and airless the injury is not able to heal.
+This is the perfect condition for the injury to become more infected, sending the patient toward Pilonidal Disease.

 “Deep Valley vs. Rolling Hills”

-This simple drawing below illustrates how the Cleft Lift procedure not only cures a patient’s disease, but also prevents it from reoccurring.
-The surgeon reshapes a patients cleft from a “deep valley” to a much more shallow buttocks shape, or “rolling hills,” removing the area of the cleft where future infections might occur.
+This simple drawing illustrates how the Cleft Lift Procedure (Pilonidal RAF) not only cures a patient’s disease but also prevents it from reoccurring.
+The arrows in the top drawing demonstrate where a patient with a deep natal cleft buttock touches in the standing position.
+The surgeon reshapes a patient’s cleft from a “deep valley” to a much more shallow buttocks shape, or “rolling hills,” removing the area of the cleft where future infections might occur.

 How the Cleft Lift procedure is performed

-The procedure takes about an hour.
+The procedure takes about 1.5 – 2 hours.
 It is performed under spinal or general anesthesia.
 Patients experience minimal discomfort.
-The wound is completely closed, except for a drain cord, and no packing is required.
+The wound is completely closed, a drain is required, and no packing is required.

-Most patients are allowed to return to daily activities including athletics after the drain is removed about 10 days later, and patients can return to full activity in about a month.
-After a Cleft Lift procedure patients can sit without pain, wear bathing suits and walk in public locker rooms without embarrassment.
+Most patients are allowed to return to daily activities, including athletics, after the drain is removed about 8 days later, and patients can return to full activity in about a month.
+After a Cleft Lift Procedure patients can sit without pain, wear bathing suits and walk in public locker rooms without embarrassment.

 The cleft lift is not like other flap procedures that either remove a lot of deep tissue resulting in disfiguring scars or that are so minimal that the cleft is not shallowed or re-contoured.
 Some surgeons make their incisions in the center of the deep, diseased area that makes the surgery hard to heal.
 Or, the flap incisions are often not moved enough to the side and get dragged back into the valley.
 If this happens, the valley is not reshaped and not shallowed.
 The persistent deep cleft again allows hair/debris to be trapped, leading to recurrent disease.